L&I Benefits

 What Are L&I Burial Benefits?

-Labor and Industries will pay burial benefits if an injured worker dies as a direct result of an injury or occupational illness.
+Labor and Industries will pay burial benefits if an injured worker dies as a direct result of an injury or industrial disease.
 The amount awarded will depend on the date of death.
-See the Death and Burial Rates Chart.
+See the Death and Burial Rates chart.

-How Do I File an L&I Claim for Workers’ Comp Death Benefits?
+How Do I File a Washington State L&I Claim for Workers’ Compensation Death Benefits?

-To receive benefits from L&I there are two very important things that you must do right away, even before a claim is filed:
+To receive death benefits from L&I a notification of a fatality must be submitted to L&I before a claim is filed:

 Who Can File an L&I Claim for Workers’ Comp Death Benefits and an L&I Survivor Pension?

-What If There Is an Open L&I Claim at the Time of Death?
+What If There Is an Open Washington State L&I Claim at the Time of Death?

 A lawyer calculates line items.